Working at DEQ

 Mentorship Program

-In 2022, DEQ launched a voluntary department-wide mentorship program.
-The DEQ-Wide Mentoring Program is a unique opportunity to further encourage an employee’s professional growth and productivity within a positive and connected work environment.
-Mentoring Partnerships are outside of the employee’s direct work group with the objective of connecting employees to DEQ’s mission and programs beyond their own work unit.
+In 2022, DEQ launched a voluntary department-wide Mentorship Program.
+The DEQ-wide Mentorship Program is a unique opportunity to further encourage an employee’s professional growth and productivity within a positive and connected work environment.
+Mentor partnerships are outside of the employee’s direct work group with the objective of connecting employees to DEQ’s mission and programs beyond their own work unit.
 This is a great opportunity for employees to meet people in other programs within DEQ while also having the opportunity to work on their personal career goals.
-Mentoring is providing perspective on the profession or career direction, and encouraging professional growth with the goal of both professional and personal development.
-Rather than focusing on hierarchy (connecting junior employees with management), this program is less formal and more embedded in the culture, resulting in more organic connections.
-Therefore, rather than a coordinator closely managing and overseeing the program, employees will take much of the process into their hands and take charge of their own learning.
-This results in a deeper sense of autonomy, mastery, and connection for the employees.
-Mentor/Mentee matches are carefully selected to ensure the program is both beneficial and useful for both.

 DEQ at Work